-- 3. The \$100 law enforcement arrest fee is assessed per occurrence of arrest.
+- 1. The only metropolitan court in New Mexico and to which SB 482 will apply is the Bernalillo County Metropolitan Court (BCMC) in Albuquerque since the county population exceeds 250,000. - 2.
+SB 482 states that if a person for whom a bench warrant is issued voluntarily appears in court, then the law enforcement arrest fee will not be assessed. - 3.
+The \$100 law enforcement arrest fee is assessed per occurrence of arrest.
 This may be perceived as inequitable to someone who is arrested because of a single parking ticket turned bench warrant versus someone who has 50+ violations turned bench warrant, but is assessed the same amount (\$100). - 4.
-Pursuant to AOC data, there were 19,165 magistrate court bench warrants served in FY 2002.
+Pursuant to AOC data, there were 19,165 magistrate court bench warrants served last year.
 For the Bernalillo County Metropolitan Court, there were 11,825 bench warrants served during the same time period. - 5.
 Part of an officer's duty is to arrest people who violate the law.
 This bill now provides revenue to the officer's department or agency for performing standard law enforcement duties. - 6.
 An offender will be paying a fee for being arrested.
 Is passage of this bill to encourage people with bench warrants to appear in court voluntarily or is the bill's intent to generate revenue for law enforcement agencies?